CAUTION! While every attempt has been made to remove the power to convert, some may remain.

 Elsewhere the children and their robot pal are wandering around in woods after dark, looking for Jesus.
 Gizmo once again uses his Christ-Radar and suddenly his nose flashes an alert; "Uh oh, Uh oh!
 Danger!
 Men approaching with torches!"
 The kids hurry to warn Jesus of the trouble coming his way but, when they find him, he is not worried.
 He allows himself to be taken by the roman authorities without resistance.
 What kind of Super Hero is he?
 Jesus has all these magical powers and abilities yet he doesn't even put up a fight.
 Not even Reed Richards would do that and he's the crappest of all super heroes.

-Poor old Jesus is handed over to the Pontius Pilot but despite the interference of his enemies the governor can find no faults with Mr Christ but they keep him in custody anyway.
+Poor old Jesus is handed over to Pontius Pilot but, despite the interference of his enemies, the governor can find no faults with Mr Christ although they keep him in custody anyway.
 As it is that certain time of year the town is holding its annual tradition; one prisoner will be freed (what kind of crazy tradition is this?
 These aren't wrongly imprisoned people- they are actual criminals being set free!)
 The choice this year is an evil, dangerous murder/robber or Jesus.
 The one who will be set free is decided by public vote which should be fair but unfortunately their opinion has been swayed by the bad guys and they vote unanimously for the robber, condemning the Son of God™ to be crucified.

 Three days after his death the children go to visit the tomb of Christ.
 Just how long have these kids been away?
 And why aren't they completely traumatised by the things they've seen?
 Anyway, there is a bright light and the stone sealing the tomb rolls away... all by itself.
 Inside isn't the corpse of Christ but a mysterious and unidentified man who imparts the news that their lord is not dead, he walks amongst them.
 Chris, Joy and Gizmo rush to tell Peter the good news ("The Best News Yet" no less).
 Not long after the disciples join together to great their master but before the kids can speak with him SuperBook whisks them back to the real world.